How to buy real estate in France

 Dealing with Local Estate Agents and the French Legal System

 French estate agents are subject to a far stricter system of regulation than those in Britain, and buyers should only use agencies with the appropriate insurance and a 'carte professionelle'.
-Once the Compromis de Vente has been signed by all parties, a seven-day cooling-off period commences - during which time the buyer has the opportunity to withdraw from the purchase.
-After the cooling-off period has ended, the transaction becomes legally binding, and significant penalties are payable if either party should withdraw from the sale.
+Once the Compromis de Vente has been signed by all parties, a ten-day withdrawal period commences - during which time the buyer has the opportunity to withdraw from the purchase.
+After the withdrawal period has ended, the transaction becomes legally binding, and significant penalties are payable if either party should withdraw from the sale.

-Where a mortgage is required, a conditional clause will be added to the Compromis de Vente stating that the purchase is subject to the funds being released from the loan provider.
+Where a mortgage is required, a conditional clause will be added to the Compromis de Vente stating that the purchase is subject to loan approval.
 A deposit of at least ten percent of the purchase price will normally be required - although it will remain in escrow with the notaire until the transaction completes successfully.

 What is the Role of the Notaire?

 The involvement of a notaire in real estate transactions is a legal requirement in France.
-The role of a notaire is similar to that of a property solicitor in the UK, but it is a role performed by a legal professional employed by the French government.
+The role of a notaire is similar to that of a property solicitor in the UK.
 One notaire can be appointed to oversee the entire transaction; however, both the vendor and the buyer can appoint their own if that is the preferred course of action.
 The notaire will oversee all aspects of the sale to ensure all applicable laws are adhered to and all taxes are paid in full.

 The Purchasing Charges Explained